soravits/slogo/DESIGN.md

 ## Introduction

 By writing this program, the team will allow any user the ability to write and run Logo code in an integrated development environment.
 One of the primary design goals of the project is to encapsulate data between the front end and the back end such that making changes to view will not heavily affect the functionality of the model and vice-versa.
 Additionally, we want our program to be robust and flexible such that we could add additional features without making major changes to the existing code.
 In the view, we have a JavaFX window with the command line through which the program receives user input.
 The view sends this input to the controller in the back-end, which parses the text, interprets the command, and updates the state of the model before sending the data back to the front-end to update the model graphically.
 When the back-end gets a command from the front-end, it checks whether the command is valid considering the available commands.
 If the command is invalid, then it sends the data back to the front-end to display an error message and move on to the next input.
-For the most part, the implementation details of each respective external and internal API will be hidden from others, but the data sent between the view and model will be the most open parts of the programís design.
+For the most part, the implementation details of each respective external and internal API will be hidden from others, but the data sent between the view and model will be the most open parts of the program‚Äôs design.

 ## Design Overview